KotleciokORG/ToDo_List/README.md

   dotnet add package MinimalApis.Extensions --version 0.11.0
   dotnet run
 ```
-This will run API for your app, then go back and switch to Frontend catalog and run
+This will run API for your app

+Then, in new console go to Frontend catalog and run
 ```bash
   dotnet run
 ```